ul0gic/corrode/README.md

 As the original author, Corelift LLC can still dual-license Corrode (e.g., for PenPal integrations) while keeping the community version open under AGPL-3.0.

+## Contributing

+Read `CONTRIBUTING.md` before opening a PR.
+Key points:
+- ✅ All patches are accepted under AGPL-3.0 and may be dual-licensed by Corelift LLC (ul0gic).
+- ✅ Public shoutouts, talks, and demos must credit Corelift LLC and ul0gic.
+- ❌ You cannot fork Corrode, strip attribution, and resell it or run it as a closed-source SaaS without a Corelift LLC agreement.

+Questions about contributions or commercial licensing?
+Open an issue or contact the Corelift LLC team.

 ## Quick Reference

 ### Common Commands